magemojo/m2-ce-cron/README.md

 ## Admin Options

 **Cron Enabled** - Turn the cron on/off.

+**Cluster Support** - REQUIRED for Magento Commerce Cloud or any scaled/clustered environment.
+If more than one app server could potentially execute the `cron:run` command, enable this.
+This will allow the service to gracefully switch between "leader" servers as required.

 **Maximum Cron Processes** - The number of cron threads running in parallel.
 This option is the sum of all defined jobs.
 Example: If you have 5 jobs set to run at midnight, Maximum Cron Processes set to 1, only 1 job will execute sequentially until all 5 are completed.
 Default 3.